Posts for tag: Ankle Issues

 ■ Rest: Decreased activity and stress on the ankle

 ■ Ice: cold therapy helps reduce swelling and pain

 ■ Compression: Ace bandage, compression sleeve, or compression stockings help reduce swelling and decreases healing time

 ■ Elevation: Reduces pooling of fluid in the injured ankle.
 Reduced swelling and pain

-If you experience an ankle injury or have recurrent ankle pain and/or swelling consider making an appoitment with Dr. Gary N. Friedlander and Dr. Jay C. Larson at Sole Foot and Ankle Specilaists.
+If you experience an ankle injury or have recurrent ankle pain and/or swelling consider making an appointment with Dr. Jay C. Larson at Sole Foot and Ankle Specialists.
 It is much better to properly evaluate and treat an ankle injury to reduce recurrence and help prevent further damage.

 We are on our feet everyday.
 Whether it is going to work, exercising, or spending time with the family it is almost impossible to avoid using our feet.
 With our feet being so active in our everyday lives, injuries and diseases may be unavoidable.
 One injury that may cause issues with your feet is a painful condition called tarsal tunnel syndrome.
 This condition may prevent you from doing the unavoidable everyday tasks we are required to accomplish.